puresec/serverless-sentry-lib/README.md

 ### 1.1.2

 * Added plugin debug messages and flag
-* add plugin config to static handler to not throw error after capturing.
+* add plugin config to static handler to not throw error after capturing. pass throwOut: false parameter to the handler plugin config

 ### 1.1.2